The Voice (Australian TV series) season 4

 The fourth season of The Voice premiered on 28 June 2015.
 Ricky Martin and Joel Madden returned as coaches for the fourth season, with Madden pairing up with his brother, Benji Madden as a duo.
 In January 2015, it was announced that Jessie J would join the coaching line-up as well Delta Goodrem, who would return to the panel after a one-season hiatus; replacing former judges will.i.am and Kylie Minogue, respectively.
 This is the first season to feature two female coaches on the show.
 On 22 February 2015, it was announced that Sonia Kruger would be joining the fourth season as a co-host with Darren McMullen.

-Ellie Drennan from Team Jessie won the competition on 30 August, marking Jessie J's first and only win as coach, as well as the first female coach to win a season of the show.
+Ellie Drennan was declared the winner on 30 August, marking Jessie J's first and only win as coach, as well as the first female coach to win a season of the show.
+As of 2025, Drennan is the only (so far) winner in fourteen seasons not to have a 4 chair turn in the blind auditions.

 This season is the last to feature Ricky Martin.
 He is replaced by Boyzone singer and former The X Factor Australia judge, Ronan Keating, in Season 5.